The Last Kingdom of Al Andalus (The Play)

 But she is gone!
 She is no longer present within the palace, Mother Sultana.

-Perhaps, but I do not believe that her influence hath ended at all.
-I shall warn thee.
-Do not follow the steps of that evil woman.
-Do not become my bitter foe, because I shall not forget thy machinations.
+Perhaps.
+But I do not believe her influence hath vanished.
+I warn thee—do not follow the path of that wicked woman.
+Do not become my bitter foe, for I shall not forget thy schemes.

 MORAIMA.

-I have no unmissable intention to quarrel with thee.
-All that I want is to be the wife of my beloved husband and be there for him always, when I am required.
+I harbour no intention to quarrel with thee.
+I only wish to be the wife of my beloved husband, and to stand by him always, as needed.

-Then, do not involve thyself, with the public affairs of the sultan and the kingdom.
+Then involve thyself not with the public affairs of the Sultan and the kingdom.

 MORAIMA.

 'Tis not what I seek.
-Nevertheless, I am the wife of a sultan.
-And 'tis my duty to be there for him, as I have stated.
-I am the sultana.
+Nevertheless, I am the wife of a Sultan—and 'tis my duty to be by his side, as I have stated.
+I am the Sultana.

 MORAIMA.